 Visit the Home Access Center page to learn more.
 Please allow time for our campuses to complete schedule and teacher assignments in the coming days prior to the start of the school year.

 Student Code of Conduct & Dress Code

 The Student and Parent handbooks, which include the Student Code of Conduct and dress code, will be finalized before the start of the school year.
+We are not proposing significant changes to the handbooks for the upcoming school year.
 To view last year’s handbooks, visit the district’s Handbooks page.

 Immunization requirements for the 2021–22 school year are available on the district site’s Immunizations page.
 To avoid crowded waiting rooms and long waits, families may visit one of the public health clinics or their family physician to schedule an appointment.

 Bus Route Information

 Beginning Aug.
 5, Leander ISD parents can enter their home address into Infofinder to look up their child’s bus route number, pick-up/drop-off times, and bus stop locations for the 2021-22 school year.
 Bus routes are subject to change, so LISD parents are strongly encouraged to confirm their child’s bus information again the week prior to the start of school.

 The Transportation Department will continue to use the Remind platform to communicate delay notifications and other important updates.
 Bus riders and their guardians will be added to a Remind “class” for their assigned bus route.